 I chose the Clark County Museum in Henderson, which is about 30 minutes away from Vegas.
 It’s on Boulder Highway, around the corner from my alma mater, NSC.
 I haven’t been down that way in years, but I still remembered where to go.
 Funny how that works.

 What’s great about this museum is that it covers all of the histories of Clark County, from when the First Nations were dominant, to the rise of gambling and mining, the atomic age, right up to the present day with 1 October.
 And everything in between.
 Lots of characters make up the background and I’m proud of my adopted hometown.

 It was fun to see how much Clark County has grown over the years.
-I was familiar with most of it because as a transplant history geek, I couldn’t call myself that if I didn’t have some idea, even if I wasn’t a local.
+I was familiar with most of it because as a history geek, I couldn’t call myself that if I didn’t have some idea, even if I wasn’t a local.

 Lots of interactive displays, lots of signage to encourage you.
 I enjoy museums that do that, rather than those who simply want you to look at something in a display case with a big fat “no touchy!” sign.
 It seems so impersonal.
 History should be experienced if we have to distill it through a museum.

 Here are some pictures I took while I was there:

 The big pull of the museum is that it preserves buildings that you can walkthrough!
 It’s so rare to go to a museum that legitimately preserves buildings and want you to be a part of it.
 That – to me – is a great presentation of history, because you’re walking through someone’s home.
 This is especially true for Vegas.